kkarbowiak/cpp-argparse/tutorial/tutorial.md

 $ complex1 4 -v 3
 16
 ```
 One new thing to note here is the new way of extracting a value for the argument that may be missing.
 We cannot simply call `parsed.get_value<int>("verbosity")`, because the underlying object may be empty.
-Instead, we can extract the object itself (`auto verbosity = parsed.get("verbosity")`) and use it in a boolean context to check whether it contain a value.
+Instead, we can extract the object itself (`auto verbosity = parsed.get("verbosity")`) and use it in a boolean context to check whether it contains a value.
 Then, we can extract the value itself (`verbosity.get<int>()`).

 The above outputs all look good except the last one, which exposes a bug in our program.
 Let's fix it by restricting the values the `--verbosity` option can accept:
 ```c++